nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 **EXERCISE**

-Calculate the posterior probabilities for the PANY samples again, but this time using a uniform prior.
+Calculate the posterior probabilities for the PANY samples again, but this time using a uniform prior, note `-doPost 2`.

 <details>